Franklemba/erp-chatbot/README.md

 # ERPNext Document Chatbot API

-A FastAPI-based chatbot API for querying ERPNext-related documents using advanced language models (LLaMA 2 via HuggingFace) and vector search (FAISS).
-The system is designed to help users interactively retrieve information from ERP documentation, with support for easy extension and robust error handling.
+A FastAPI-based chatbot API for querying ERPNext-related documents using advanced language models (LLaMA 2 via HuggingFace, OpenAI, Gemini) and vector search (FAISS).
+The system is designed to help users interactively retrieve information from ERP documentation, with support for easy extension, robust error handling, and flexible configuration.

 ---